What’s the Difference Between Arson and Recklessly Causing a Fire in California?

 Bottom line: Don’t start fires where you’re not supposed to!

-If you or a loved one is accused of arson, recklessly causing a fire or any other crime in California, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.
+If you or a loved one is accused of arson, recklessly causing a fire or any other crime in California, contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a confidential consultation.

 Let's talk